 Since the treks are days long, you need to conserve your energy and maintain a slow and steady pace, which will help your body and muscles start getting used to it gradually.
 If you are out of breath you are hiking too fast.
 So, you must slow your hiking pack while ascending to high altitudes.
 Make sure that, to keep your energy for a longer time, which is very necessary for more challenging days at higher altitudes.

-Balance Diet is Necessary
+A balance Diet is Necessary

 A balanced diet, enough calories, and energetic food play a significant role in your successful Everest base camp trek.
 We need a lot of energy in such high mountain treks so proper food and a balanced diet are very necessary.
 You need food that includes mostly high protein along with carbohydrates and vitamins.
 Apart from this, comfortable sleep is also very important for successful high Himalayas trekking.
 So, without compromising anything, you can eat enough while trekking in high mountains.

 Water or any kind of soup-related thing is very essential to survive in high elevations.
-Keeping your body hydrated is the best thing that can help you to maintain your body oxygen level at high elevation.
-Hydration is a very essential factor that will keep the blood thin into carry enough oxygen to the blood circulatory system, including the brain as well.
+Keeping your body hydrated is the best thing that can help you to maintain your body's oxygen level at high elevations.
+Hydration is a very essential factor that will keep the blood thin to carry enough oxygen to the blood circulatory system, including the brain as well.
 If you do not intake sufficient water, there would be more chances to get sick from altitude sickness.
 So, take enough fluids, it can be drinkable water, tea, coffee, soups, and lentil soups.
 We normally suggest taking 4lit of fluid every day while trekking at a high altitude.

 Plan a few extra days while trekking in Everest Region